viroopax15/aidev-conf/README.md

 # aidev-conf

-Samples and demos for the AI Developer Conference
+Samples and demos for the AI Developer Conference.